Carlosdvp/NestJS-REST-api-poc/README.md

 - we use a new method in the prisma.service to clar the Db after every test run

 - I don't see the need to remove and then re-create the docker container for the Test DB, so I removed that script.

+### Write the tests for the Auth Module

+- Test Signup and Signin functionality and possible errors.
+- use a pactum feature where we can grab and store the access_toekn for a user, so we can use it in other tests: '.stores('nameOfTheVariable', 'access_token'
+-